-Personal or group coaching for holistic health and nutrition helps people learn about self-care to optimize health.
-Client goals are established and plan is developed to teach and support you along your health journey.
-For more information book a complimentary 30-minute discovery call with Melody at 306-500-8200 or email firstname.lastname@example.org to see if this is a good fit for you.
+Personal (1:1) or group coaching for holistic health and nutrition helps people learn about self-care, and how to eat foods that nourish your body to optimize health.
+Looking at your health goals, a plan is developed to teach and support you along your health journey, empowering you to take control of your healthy future.
+To learn what that might look like for you go ahead and book a complimentary 15-minute discovery call with Melody, and let’s see if this is a good fit for you.

 The practice of holistic nutrition requires a college program and approximately 1100 hours of study.
 Studies include anatomy, chemistry, cellular biology, symptomatology and physiology.
 Holistic nutritionists apply natural health principles to these studies with the goal of helping individuals achieve optimal health.